Downton Abbey star Michelle Dockery has opened up about the tragic death of her fiancé.

 Not long after her character was left devastated by the death of husband Matthew Crawley in the TV series, Dockery’s real life partner died of cancer.

-An Irish public relations director, her fiancé John Dineen was only 34 year old when he died in December 2015.
+An Irish public relations director, her fiancé John Dineen was only 34 year old when he passed away in December 2015.

 Dockery told The Sun: “One of the difficult things at the time was the parallels with Mary.
 It was just baffling, and still is to me, that my character’s storyline was so similar.”